LaVar Ball Says He’s Going to Make His Own $1,500 Big Baller Brand Sneakers

 LaVar Ball has earned a reputation for making outlandish statements in the media, but his latest remark could be one of his most surprising claims yet.

-During a live question and answer session with fans on Facebook Sunday, Ball was asked about the possibility of following in the footsteps of his sons, Lonzo and LaMelo, and getting his own signature Big Baller Brand sneaker.
+During a live question-and-answer session with fans on Facebook on Sunday, Ball was asked about the possibility of following in the footsteps of his sons, Lonzo and LaMelo, and getting his own signature Big Baller Brand sneaker.

 “How about I give you the name of the shoe?
 I just don’t know when I’m coming out with it yet,” Ball said.
-“The LaVariccis … But I will give you a tip, make sure you save your money, ‘cause they’re going to be $1,500 or more.
-‘Cause I’m going to design them and they’re going to be fly.”
+“The LaVariccis … But I will give you a tip: Make sure you save your money, ‘cause they’re going to be $1,500 or more.
+‘Cause I’m going to design them, and they’re going to be fly.”

 While a $1,500 signature sneaker for someone who’s never played a professional sport may sound far-fetched, we wouldn’t put it past Big Baller Brand to turn the proclamation into a reality.